mypttwo/gya/README.md

 <sup><br/>Todos have also been listed with some endpoints which can be taken up later.</sup>

-Apart from the above, the API also contains endpoints that handle the usual data CRUD stuff.
+<br/>Apart from the above, the API also contains endpoints that handle the usual data CRUD stuff.

 ## Acknowledgements